Cannabis Nutrient Deficiencies: Complete Guide [Visual Charts]

 How to prevent it

 Try to use a growing medium rich in Phosphorus.
-To make the soil easier to grow in and easier to use, try using a well-aerated grow container such as an airpot which will allow better soil oxygenation levels.
-Perhaps some manure (well rotted) in your compost will help.
+To make the soil easier to grow in and use, use a well-aerated grow container such as an airport, which will allow better soil oxygenation levels.
+Perhaps some manure (well-rotted) in your compost will help.
 The use of beneficial mycorrhizal fungi will help with overall soil health.
-The microbes may also help convert less soluble phosphates into soluble forms which are easier for your cannabis plant to absorb and utilize.
+The microbes may also help convert less soluble phosphates into soluble forms, which are easier for your cannabis plant to absorb and utilize.

 Potassium deficiency in cannabis